dwf/rescued-scipy-wiki/AstroLibCoordsScope.rst

 #format rst

-The project scope will most likely emerge from the AstroLibCoordsUseCases_, but we can identify some user communities that we will, or will not, try to serve.
+The project scope will most likely emerge from the AstroLibCoordsUseCases, but we can identify some user communities that we will, or will not, try to serve.

 Target Users
 ------------